top of page

 ## The Triage System and Its Impact

-## Improving Communication and Collaboration
+## Boosting Communication and Teamwork

 Our 1st Responders